-A. All employees participating in the same Shared-Work plan must be treated equally, with the same percentage of hours reduced.
-However, there may be multiple Shared-Work plans for an employer covering different departments, shifts or units.
-For example, one Shared-Work plan may reduce the employeesâ€™ hours by 25 percent and another plan may reduce hours by 40 percent.
+A. All employees participating in the same shared-work plan must be treated equally, with the same percentage of hours reduced.
+However, there may be multiple shared-work plans for an employer covering different departments, shifts or units.
+For example, one shared-work plan may reduce the employeesâ€™ hours by 25 percent and another plan may reduce hours by 40 percent.

-Q. How long can my employees receive Shared-Work benefits?
+Q. How long can my employees receive shared-work benefits?

-A. Assuming an employee is otherwise eligible for UC, he or she may receive Shared-Work benefits until their regular unemployment compensation entitlement ends or until the Shared-Work plan ends, whichever occurs first.
-The employee may be entitled to regular UC benefits following the conclusion of a Shared-Work plan if he or she doesnâ€™t return to normal work hours.
+A. Assuming an employee is otherwise eligible for UC, he or she may receive shared-work benefits until their regular unemployment compensation entitlement ends or until the shared-work plan ends, whichever occurs first.
+The employee may be entitled to regular UC benefits following the conclusion of a shared-work plan if he or she doesnâ€™t return to normal work hours.

-Q. Can I terminate the Shared-Work plan?
+Q. Can I terminate a shared-work plan?

 A. Yes.
-An employer may terminate a Shared-Work plan by providing written notice to the department.
+An employer may terminate a shared-work plan by providing written notice to the department.
 The department may also terminate a plan for good cause.

-Q. Can I lay off some of the workers participating in a Shared-Work plan and continue the plan with the remaining individuals?
+Q. Can I lay off some of the workers participating in a shared-work plan and continue the plan with the remaining individuals?

 Q. Can an employee work for another employer during the time his or her hours are reduced?

 A. Yes.
-However, this could affect the employeeâ€™s eligibility for UC benefits.
+However, after the shared-work plan ends work with another employer could affect the employeeâ€™s eligibility for regular UC benefits.

-Q. Must an employee actively seek other work or accept other work while participating in Shared-Work?
+Q. Must an employee actively seek other work or accept other work while participating in shared-work?

 Q. What happens if an employee receives holiday, sick or vacation pay?

-A. To the extent that holiday, sick, or vacation pay is received for hours the employee would have worked under the Shared-Work plan, the employee's eligibility for Shared-Work UC benefits would not be affected.
-However, if a participating employee works the number of hours determined under the plan and receives holiday, sick or vacation pay for additional hours, his or her UC eligibility will be determined without regard to the Shared-Work provisions of the UC Law.
+A. To the extent that holiday, sick, or vacation pay is received for hours the employee would have worked under the shared-work plan, the employee's eligibility for shared-work UC benefits would not be affected.
+However, if a participating employee works the number of hours determined under the plan and receives holiday, sick or vacation pay for additional hours, his or her UC eligibility will be determined without regard to the shared-work provisions of the UC law.
 This would occur, for example, if an employee works Monday through Thursday under a plan that calls for a 20 percent reduction in work hours, and gets paid for a Friday holiday.

-Q. How are Shared-Work benefits charged?
+Q. How are shared-work benefits charged?

 A. Shared-work benefits are charged in the same manner as regular UC benefits, that is, to each participating employee's base year employers.

-Q. How do I begin the Shared-Work program?
+Q. How do I begin the shared-work program?

-A. The first step is to complete a Pennsylvania UC Shared-Work Plan Application.
-Applications are available from the L&I website www.uc.pa.gov, or by writing to the Office of UC Benefits, Attn: Shared-Work, 651 Boas St â€“ Room 610, Harrisburg, PA 17121.
+A. The first step is for the employer to complete a Pennsylvania UC shared-work plan application.
+Applications are available from the L&I UC website www.uc.pa.gov, or by writing to the Office of UC Benefits, Attn: shared-work, 651 Boas St â€“ Room 610, Harrisburg, PA 17121.

-Q. Should my application specify which employees will be participating in the Shared-Work program?
+Q. Should my application specify which employees will be participating in the shared-work program?

-Q. How will I know if my Shared-Work plan is approved?
+Q. How will I know if my shared-work plan is approved?